This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 Avoid locking around the top tube if possible.
 It can provide a stable platform for tools such as grinders.

-Two locks are better than one.
+Combining a bicycle chain lock with a D-lock provides both flexibility and strong resistance to attack.
 When I leave my bike in town for longer stops, I use a heavy-duty primary lock on the frame and rear wheel, and a secondary lock through the frame.
 It's not theft-proof - nothing is - but it increases the time, tools and attention required.

 Thieves prefer quick wins.
 Your goal is not invincibility; it's inconvenience.